 - placing the subject described by a modifying clause (the girl in the example above) immediately after the clause

-- Rewriting the sentence, placing the subject at the start of the action, e.g. ‘The girl was whistling and cycling through the forest when she saw the snake and screamed’
+- Rewriting the sentence, placing the subject at the start of the action, e.g., ‘The girl was whistling and cycling through the forest when she saw a snake and screamed’

-This is when the noun which a participle phrase applies to is left out of the sentence.
+This is when the noun that a participle phrase applies to is left out of a sentence.

-If found guilty, the sentence will be the maximum of 20 years.
+If found guilty, the sentence will be the maximum of twenty years.

 Here, the phrase ‘if found guilty’ lacks the noun it refers to.
 It seems ‘the sentence’ itself is under trial.